pommevilla/biomark-mongodb-uploader/README.md

-# GERMS BLASTER
+# GERMS Biomark MongoDB Uploader

-Upload BLAST results to our database so that you can interact with them on the dashboard.
+This pipeline uploads Biomark readings and associated metadata to the GERMS MongoDB.

 ## Getting started